 S-Town is a podcast perfect for binge-listeners like us.
 It’s from the powerhouse teams who gave us Serial and This American Life, and is hosted by journalist Brian Reed.
 It’s a little slow to start, but stick with it and you’ll be rewarded with a dark story about a small town in deep Alabama.
 Think bitter feuds, hidden treasure and murder.
 Oh, and then someone else turns up dead.
 It’s hard to resist. www.stownpodcast.org

 If you need a good giggle, subscribe to My Dad Wrote a Porno.
-Not at all as sordid as it sounds, this irreverent podcasts sees Jamie Morton invite his two best mates, James and Alice along to dissect his dad’s attempt at writing an erotic novel.
+Not at all as sordid as it sounds, this irreverent podcast sees BBC Radio presenter Jamie Morton invite his two best mates, James and Alice, along to dissect his dad’s attempt at writing an erotic novel.
 The three mates read a chapter of the dirty book each episode – there are some totally hilarious discussions that will have you laughing out loud.
 Obviously this one is not child-friendly, so it’s one to save for solo car trips or train rides into the office.

 Like this story?
 Here’s more we think you’ll enjoy: